codeonthesun/ConsoleTBA/README.md

-# ConsoleTBA - Console Text-based-adventure game, code named: Nighthole.
+# ConsoleTBA - Console text-based-adventure game, code named: Nighthole.
 Started as a learning project in CSharp.